 With the explosive growth of online video and digital content along with the proliferation of cable and satellite television channels, broadcasters face intense competition for audiences and local advertising dollars.

-Yet, the DOJ's outdated viewpoint stifles broadcasters' ability to best serve audiences with the high-quality entertainment and locally-focused news, weather and sports they have come to expect.
+Yet, the DOJ's outdated viewpoint stifles broadcasters' ability to achieve efficiencies to allow them to best serve audiences with the high-quality entertainment and locally-focused news, weather and sports they have come to expect.
 It is well past time for the DOJ to update its regulatory policies to reflect the realities of the 21st century media market.

 The bottom line:

-The DOJ should recognize what broadcasters, cable and satellite providers, internet services, advertisers and consumers already know: technological advances have transformed the media landscape.
+The DOJ should recognize what broadcasters, cable and satellite providers, online content providers, advertisers and consumers already know: technological advances have transformed the media landscape.